Personal Injury Lawyer

 How do lawyers pick jurors?
 What's the thought process?

-Asked by Coma_toes over 11 years ago
+Asked by Coma_toes almost 12 years ago

 Picking a jury is by far the most politically incorrect process i've ever been apart of.
 There are studies that show what kind of juror will be more favorable to a plaintiff or to a defendant.
 Since, the thought process is to get people on your jury that will favor your side more than the other we use these studies as a benchmark for who we want on a jury.
 Without getting too politically incorrect, i'll simply say this.
 Juries in the Bronx give the highest verdicts of any county in America whereas juries in Manhattan, Westchester and Long Island tend to be alot more Defendant friendly and more conservative with their awards.